Aura Freedom presents

 Why Media?

 The media plays a significant role in how GBV is understood and talked about.
+Whose stories are told, and how?
+Whose stories are buried, and why?

 The media tells the stories of our time.
 The power that the media holds in any country is undeniable – and ‘with great power comes great responsibility‘.
 Historically, gender-based violence and sex trafficking have been misrepresented and underreported in the media.
 Media sources, intentionally or not, often play into harmful stereotypes and don’t always prioritize the safety and well-being of survivors, causing further harm.
 The media presents an opportunity to educate and empower people with accurate facts and information, and to shift the conversation around GBV in Canada, ultimately leading to prevention.